ligato/docs/docs/user-guide/concepts.md

 L2FIB total/learned entries: 2/0  Last scan time: 6.6309e-4sec  Learn limit: 4194304
 vpp#
 ```
-But an attempt to remove the FIB entry is invalid:
+An attempt to remove the FIB entry is invalid:
 ```bash
 vpp# l2fib del 52:54:00:53:18:57 1
 l2fib del: bridge domain ID 1 invalid vpp#
 ```

 So we end up with a configuration that cannot be removed until the bridge domain is re-created.
-To avoid similar scenarios and provide more flexibility in the configuration order, the vpp-agent uses an automatic configuration order mechanism.
+To avoid similar scenarios and provide more flexibility in the configuration order, the vpp-agent uses an automatic configuration sequencing mechanism.

 ### Configuration Order using the Ligato vpp-agent

-The vpp-agent employs a northbound (NB) API definition for every supported configuration type (or item).
-NB interface configuration through an API creates the interface itself, sets its state, MAC address, IP addresses and so on.
-The vpp-agent goes even further - it permits the configuration of VPP items with non-existent references.
-Such an item is not really configured, but the vpp-agent "remembers" it and programs VPP when possible, thus removing the strict VPP configuration ordering constraint.
+The vpp-agent employs a northbound (NB) API definition for every supported configuration item).
+NB interface configuration through an API creates the interface, sets its state, MAC address, IP addresses and so on.

+The vpp-agent goes further by permiting the configuration of VPP items with non-existent references.
+Such an item is not really configured, but the vpp-agent "remembers" it and programs VPP when possible.
+This removes the strict VPP configuration ordering constraint.

 !!! note
     This part requires a basic setup to be prepared (vpp-agent + VPP + etcd).
 The steps to achieve this are covered in the [quick start guide][quickstart-guide].